espruino/EspruinoDocs/devices/Servo Motors.md

 // move to position 0 over 1 second, then move to position 1
 s.move(0, 1000, function() {
   s.move(1, 1000);
 });
 ```

+**Note:** By default the servo module limits the range of pulses to between 1ms and 2ms
+to avoid damage to your servo motor.
+This is what [Wikipedia](https://en.wikipedia.org/wiki/Servo_control) implies
+is the correct range.
+However some servo motors will accept a wider range of input
+pulses which will move the motor further.
+You can configure the servo module to
+output a range of 2ms using `require("servo").connect(C7,{range:2});`
+(which will output between 0.5ms and 2.5ms).

 The module will handle everything else, making sure that the Servo motor is not being continually pulsed when it has had time to reach the correct position.

-However there are other ways of controlling servos...
+There are other ways of controlling servos...

 Simple Control
 ------------